andycamguy/evercraft-pseudocode/iteration-1-and-2.md

 if class is within the classes array, add said values to the character values

 # Fighter // As a player I want to play a Fighter so that I can kick ass and take names
-add 5 hp to starting hp
-dice roll = dice roll +1
+10 add health per level up instead of 5 dice roll = dice roll +1

 # Rogue // As a player I want to play a Rogue so that I can defeat my enemies with finesse